Years ago I didn’t think about much of anything except surfing, fast cars and women.

 After I hoisted my sign at Comic-Con in San Diego a group of men moved in front of it stood there with their own signs mocking mine.
 I politely asked them to move to the side so that they could display their signs without blocking mine.
 They refused and angrily got in my face.
 Just then from the background several homeless men I had hardly noticed before stepped up and confronted the 'blockers', saying (while pointing at me) "This man believes his sign and you don't believe yours.
 You are just harassing him - that is wrong.
 Move on."
 They did so.

 While up north for a few days, one morning after surfing Streamer Lane in Santa Cruz my wife and I went to UC Santa Cruz to share our message of Jesus.
 By mid afternoon we were hungry, tired, and had a 400 mile drive ahead of us.
-So we left UCSC, drove to Salinas, bought a couple of submarine sandwiches, and munched as we headed south on highway 101.
+So we left UCSC, drove to Salinas, bought a couple of submarine sandwiches, and munched as we headed south on a rural part of highway 101.
 Twenty minutes later my wife got sleepy, so she went to the back of our van to take a nap.
 Trouble was, I soon got sleepy too.
-I fought it, but I nevertheless fell asleep - six times while driving down that rural highway.
-I know, because that is how many times I woke up.
+I fought it, but I nevertheless fell asleep - six times while driving down that highway.
+I know it, because that is how many times I woke up.
 Very stupid indeed.
 We were thankful to make it home later that night in one piece.
 The next day I was parked in the lot at San Onofre State Beach when a guy drove up and parked next to me.
 His face was so hideously scarred I turned away because I could not bear to look at it.
 He got out of his car, walked over to me and stared at me.
 I didn’t know what to do.
 Then he said, “You are probably wondering about my face.
 I fell asleep while driving, crashed into a tree and went through the windshield.”
 I didn’t say anything at first, but then told him about the above.
 Then he said, “This is a message to you, when you get sleepy, pull over.”
 I said, “Yea.”
-Then he got in my face, his eyes six inches from mine, and in an insistent tone said to me, “This is a message to you, when you get sleepy, pull over.”
+Then he moved forward and got in my face, his eyes six inches from mine, and in an insistent tone said to me, “This is a message to you, when you get sleepy, pull over.”
 He then got in his car and drove away.
 I was speechless.
-A couple minutes later I started walking my dog down the beach when a verse about meeting angels without knowing it occurred to me (Heb 13:2).
+A couple minutes later I started walking my dog down the beach when a verse about meeting angels without knowing it occurred to me (Heb.
+13:2).

 Many years ago my wife and I were given a beautiful golden retriever.
 She was our faithful and beloved companion.
 Throughout her long life she had many ailments, but God and the doctors healed them all.
 But after 16 years it was her time to go.
 She was as graceful in death as she was in life.
 Losing her was hard.
 My wife called one of her Christian friends, they prayed, and in twenty minutes our deep sorrow was replaced with peace and thankfulness for having had the gift of "Jenny".

 At the end of a day of debating at Purdue University I returned to the parking structure where my car was parked, but I couldn't enter the structure because the automated entry station there would not accept either of my valid credit cards.
 As I stood there wondering what to do, a woman walked up and offered her credit card.
-I was surprised, thanked her, and tried to reimburse her with cash.
+I was surprised.
+I thanked her, and tried to reimburse her with cash.
 She declined my offer, swiped her card, the door opened, and she smiled and walked away.

 Once when I was northbound in the fast lane on the 110 freeway through downtown Los Angeles heading for an early morning class I heard a 'pop' in my rear engine VW car.
 My engine then lost all power and I looked in the rear view mirror and saw flames pouring out the back.
 So I turned on my right signal indicator and all the other cars were gracious enough to let me coast off to the right side of the road.
 When I stopped I got out, opened the rear engine lid and even more flames ensued.
 In less than a minute not one, not two, but three separate drivers pulled over with three separate fire extinguishers.
 One of the men said "I don't know why I stopped, I am already late for work."
 In about 20 seconds they put the fire out, jumped back in their cars and sped off.
 The repair bill for my car was about 40 dollars.

 At a beach I frequent a man who was physically larger and stronger than I am became very angry at me.
-His increasing yelling, verbal abuse, and confrontational body language indicated to me that he wanted to hit me.
+His increasing yelling, verbal abuse, and confrontational body language indicated to me that he wanted to punch me.
 But, I just stood there and tried to talk with him peacefully, which made him even more angry.
 At one point he reared his right arm back as if to strike me, but his arm would not go forward.
 Stunned, he just stood there with his arm cocked, perplexed, wide eyed, apparently wondering what was happening to him.
 Another man then walked up and calmly but firmly suggested to the large man that he leave.
 (Heb.
 13:2?)
 A moment later the large man quietly turned and walked away.

 Once, at Chico State University two very large black men were shouting me down and threatening physical hostility.
 I and others attempted to calm them down, but to no avail.
-A large black woman then calmly walked up, put her arm around one of the men, and they and the other man walked about 30 yards away and stopped to talk.
+Then a large black woman then calmly walked up, put her arm around one of the men, and they and the other man walked about 30 yards away and stopped to talk.
 I couldn't hear what was being said, but after about five minutes the two men left in a peaceful daze.

 Twice while on mostly empty trains (one in New York City, the other in Boston) on my way to preach at universities, seemingly deranged men sat down right beside me and got hostile.
 Both times other people intervened to resolve the situation.
 The one to Boston was instantaneous: in less than two seconds a man got in the aggressor's face and threatened to punch him out, while simultaneously a Nun calmed the aggressor.
 The actions of both resolved the situation in about one minute.